How to Change Uniform in Pokemon Sword and Shield (Galar)

 The earliest boutique you can reach is in Wedgehurst, the small town just south of Motostoke.
 Motostoke itself has the largest boutique with the widest casual stock.
 Hammerlocke carries the tougher leather and jacket sets that fit the dragon-tamer city aesthetic.
 Circhester stocks heavy winter coats matched to its snowfield setting, and Wyndon holds the high-end fashion lineup that opens up after you reach the Champion Cup.

 According to the official Pokemon Sword & Shield site at Pokemon.com, each Galar city has a unique culture, and the boutique stock matches the local theme.
 Bulbapedia’s boutique inventory page lists 38 distinct casual items per shop on average, and confirms each store rotates a small selection of seasonal items.
-We saw this on our save file in May 2026 when the Wyndon boutique swapped 2 hat options between sessions only 4 days apart.
+That rotation is why a boutique like Wyndon’s can swap a couple of hat options between visits only days apart.

 You don’t have to buy anything to walk into the changing room.
 Pass the cashier, head to the back-right of the store, and step on the door tile.